vohai2003/hdp_data_tutorials/tutorials/hdp/sentiment-analysis-with-apache-spark/tutorial.md

 You can follow this tutorial by running the accompanying [Zeppelin notebook](assets/sentiment-analysis-spark.json).

+- NOTE: Right click and save the JSON file in order to import the Zeppelin Notebook.

 ## Prerequisites

 Before starting this model you should make sure HDFS and Spark2 are started.